-- (a) The requirements in this division apply to affected sources at the Orion Borger Carbon Black Plant, which is located at latitude 35.668055 and longitude 101.432777 in the Hutchinson County sulfur dioxide nonattainment area.
-Affected sources will remain subject to this division regardless of ownership, operational control, or other documentation changes. - (b) Affected existing sources are designated by source name and emission point number (EPN) used in the site's New Source Review (NSR) permit as issued on the specified date, except for one waste heat boiler that is designated by its source name and EPN in the applicable Pollution Control Project Standard Permit.
+Borger Carbon Black Plant, which is located at latitude 35.668055 and longitude 101.432777 (Regulated Entity Number (RN) 100209659) in the Hutchinson County requirements in this division continue to apply until the EPA approves their removal.

+Once approved by the United States Environmental Protection Agency (EPA), the number (EPN) used in the site's New Source Review (NSR) permit as issued on the specified date, except for one waste heat boiler that is designated by its source name and EPN in the applicable Pollution Control Project Standard Permit.
 Applicable control devices to be authorized and constructed are similarly designated by the EPN that the company used to designate the future unit in the attainment demonstration modeling, with an appropriate name also used in the rules.
 The specific affected sources are as follows: